openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ### Parameter 10: LED Notifications

 0=disable, 1=enable
-Use this parameter to turn LED notifications on or off for motion detection.
+<p&gtUse this parameter to turn LED notifications on or off for motion detection.</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```1```.